 Home remedies often relieve mucus in the chest, but they may not work for everyone.
 Over-the-counter (OTC) or prescription treatments are sometimes required.

 Decongestants can reduce mucus in the chest.
-OTC decongestants are available as a liquid, tablet, or nasal spray.
+Decongestants are available as a liquid, tablet, or nasal spray.
+They can be purchased over the counter or online.
 They may interfere with sleep if taken later in the day.

 Stronger decongestants are available by prescription.